English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 early 1900s.

-knowledge of the earliest history of colf, crosse, golf and mail.
+the earliest history of colf, crosse, golf and mail.

 The publication (format 18 x 26 cm) contains 280 pages with over 200 pictures in full colour and black-and-white.